US FDA approves Pfizer's Inlyta for kidney cancer

 "Collectively, this unprecedented level of drug development within this time period has significantly altered the treatment paradigm of metastatic kidney cancer, and offers patients multiple treatment options," said Richard Pazdur, director of the FDA's office of oncology products, in a statement.

-About 61,000 Americans were diagnosed with kidney cancer last year, and about one in five of them is expected to die from the disease, according to the American Cancer Society.
+About 61,000 Americans were diagnosed with kidney cancer last year, and about one in five of them are expected to die from the disease, according to the American Cancer Society.

 The drug is one of several new medicines Pfizer is banking on to help replace lost revenue from its cholesterol fighter, Lipitor.
 The world's top-selling drug began facing generic competition late last year.

-But with six other drugs for advanced kidney cancer already sold in the United States, analysts said Pfizer will struggle to gain market share.
-Butler sees peak sales for Inlyta at $600 million.

-Pfizer said the average monthly cost of Inlyta is less than $8,900, which is generally consistent with other drugs approved for advanced kidney cancer.

-Shares of Pfizer closed 0.7 percent lower at $21.48 on the New York Stock Exchange on Friday, in line with a fall in the wider Arca Pharmaceuticals Index.
+Shares of Pfizer dipped 0.6 percent to $21.51 in afternoon trading on the New York Stock Exchange, in line with a fall in the wider Arca Pharmaceuticals Index.

-An FDA advisory committee backed the oral drug in December and said it was as safe and effective as Nexavar, a kidney cancer treatment sold by Bayer AG and Onyx Pharmaceuticals Inc.
+An FDA advisory committee backed the oral drug in December and said it was as safe and effective as previously approved treatments, such as Nexavar, which is sold by Bayer AG and Onyx Pharmaceuticals Inc.

-Overall, in Pfizer's clinical trial, Inlyta slowed down the progression of cancer by two months compared with Nexavar for patients who had already been treated for advanced kidney cancer, or renal cell carcinoma.
+Overall, in Pfizer's clinical trial, Inlyta slowed down the progression of cancer by two months compared to Nexavar for patients who had already been treated for advanced kidney cancer, or renal cell carcinoma.

 But the findings differed depending on which particular drug patients took beforehand.
-For people who first took Pfizer's Sutent, Inlyta slowed the disease by only 1.4 months, versus 5.6 months for patients previously treated with cytokines.
+For people who initially took Pfizer's Sutent, Inlyta slowed the disease by only 1.4 months, versus 5.6 months in patients previously treated with cytokines.

-U.S. patients rarely use cytokines, such as interferon, and are far more likely to be given Sutent as an initial treatment, the FDA has said.
+U.S. patients rarely use cytokines, such as interferon, and are far more likely to be given Sutent as an initial treatment option, the FDA has said.

 Most FDA advisers said the medicine was not a significant advance over other treatments.
 But they said it had different side effects than other drugs for the disease, which could be important for patients who cannot tolerate older treatments.